SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-With our cool, breezy temperatures, you won't find many hot days to throw down a towel and grab some rays.
-It's still fun to visit them for a picnic or to just hang out and watch the waves.
-You can also get great views of the Golden Gate Bridge from many of them.
+With our cool, breezy climate, you won't find many hot days to throw down a towel and grab some rays.
+But it's still fun to visit our SF beaches for a picnic or to just hang out and watch the waves.

 Baker Beach in San Francisco with the Golden Gate Bridge in the backgroundA view of the Golden Gate Bridge from Baker Beach

-Our most popular beaches are Ocean Beach, Baker Beach and Crissy Field.
+Our most popular beaches are Ocean Beach, Baker Beach, and Crissy Field.
 Learn more about these and a few others that I love to visit throughout the year.

 Disclaimer: I receive a small commission from some of the links on this page.